vanHeemstraSystems/babylonjs-third-person-character-controller/README.md

 *TIP*: For ```Failed to resolve module specifier.
 Relative references must start with either```, see https://bobbyhadz.com/blog/failed-to-resolve-module-specifier-javascript

 For a live animation of a character see https://cdn.babylonjs.com/

+Open the inspector using Ctrl+Shift+U (or Command+Shift+U on Mac)